LayerXcom/zerochain-book/eng/src/ch01-02-tutorial.md

 # Turotial: Confidential payment

 This tutorial will explain the basic confidential transfer on Zerochain.
-Alice has the **encrypted** balance of 100 coins and sends **encrypted** 10 coins to Bob.
-So, Alice's balance will be 90 coins and Bob will get the 10 coins.
+Alice has the **encrypted** balance of 10,000 coins and sends **encrypted** 100 coins to you.
+The encrypted fee will be subtracted from her balance.
+(By default, a base fee parameter is set to 1.)
+So, Alice's balance will be 9,899 coins and you will get the 100 coins.
 All operations are done encrypted by ElGamal encryption and zk-SNARKs.

-(First of all, make sure zerochain is installed by [the following way](ch01-01-installation.md).)

 Currently, there are two ways to interact with Zerochain.